jollypong/Horiseon-Social-Solution-Services/README.md

 to improve searchability, visibility and generating more leads.
  <br><br>

 However, despite the services they provide, their website did not meet the accessibility standards, leaving them vulnerable to legal backlash and damage to brand's reputation.
-Changes to html and css was required to improve accessibility of their website.
+Refactoring was required to html and css to improve accessibility of their website.
 <br><br>

 ## Changes made